Roof Giant's Coping Stones FAQ

 • Use mortar or adhesive designed for outdoor applications

-• Pay attention to overhang and drip edges to divert water from the wall
+• Pay attention to overhang and drip edges to divert water from the wall - coping stones should overhang the wall by approximately 30–50mm on each side to allow effective water runoff, preventing staining or saturation of the wall below

 • Regularly inspect for any damage or loose stones and address maintenance promptly